8 Best Student Loan Refinance Bonus Programs (February 2026)

 Fact #4: You get better service

-There’s a reason the federal government sued Navient in early 2017.
-The federal student loan servicers have a history of customer complaints.
-Specifically, the government alleged that Navient “processed payments incorrectly; created obstacles by providing bad information and failed to act when borrowers complained.”
-Having seen them set such a low threshold, you’re likely to be impressed with a modern web interface, the ability to make extra payments easily, and flexible policies.
-While no company is perfect, the student loan refinancing market is extremely competitive at the moment, which means each company has to work hard to win your business.
+Federal student loan servicers have historically struggled with customer service — processing payments incorrectly, providing bad information, and failing to respond to borrower complaints.
+When you refinance with a private lender, you’ll likely be impressed with modern web interfaces, the ability to make extra payments easily, and more flexible policies.
+While no company is perfect, the student loan refinancing market is extremely competitive, which means each company has to work hard to win your business.

 Fact #5: Consolidation and refinancing aren’t the same thing